 Monitors use different display technologies, each with advantages and disadvantages.
 Knowing which type of panel is used in your monitor can already give you a good indication of what to expect in terms of contrast ratio:

-Even within the same panel types, it's normal for the contrast to vary a bit between units, even of the exact same model, due to manufacturing tolerances.
+Even within the same panel types, it's normal for the contrast to vary a bit between units, even of the same model, due to manufacturing tolerances.
 Manufacturers used to provide the typical contrast ratio for each monitor, but recently, some brands, including LG, have started listing the minimum contrast ratio you could get.
-For example, LG lists the 27GL850-B's typical contrast ratio at 1000, but lists the minimum contrast at 700.
-We measured the contrast on our unit at 735, which is towards the bottom end of their range.
-Most people shouldn't be concerned about this though, as the difference between the high and low end of the range isn't very noticeable.
+For IPS and TN panels, this difference usually isn't very significant, and most people shouldn't worry about it, but for VA panels, the variance between individual units and measurement techniques can be significant.
+For example, the LG 32GN600-B is advertised to have a typical contrast ratio of 3000:1, but according to LG, it could be as low as 1800:1 for some units.
+We measured a contrast ratio of 3248:1, almost double the minimum contrast for that model.

 There are a few things that can be done to improve contrast, but there are limits.
 As a good first step, look to our recommended picture settings (listed with every review), as those can help you get a good baseline.
 From there, you can enable or disable a few different settings that might help deepen blacks.
 Just remember that some of those settings will have other consequences on picture quality.